tomjoht/documentation-theme-jekyll-next-version/README.md

-# documentation-theme-jekyll-next-version
+# jekyll-documentation-theme-next-version
-The next version of the Jekyll documentation theme
+Next version of the Jekyll documentation theme